25 ways to win on Amazon

 When Jeff Bezos first launched Amazon way back in 1994, his original vision was to create an online store that offered a wide selection of books at affordable prices.
 What he actually created: a retail revolution that would fundamentally change the way consumers shop in the 21st century.
 This became increasingly evident as the company expanded its inventory to include just about anything that customers could possibly want, including outdoor gear.

-“The outdoor category, like most Amazon product categories, was prioritized and developed as a function of consumer demand,” says Larry Pluimer, CEO of Indigitous, a consulting firm that helps brands and retailers navigate the Amazon waters.
+“The outdoor category, like most Amazon product categories, was prioritized and developed as a function of consumer demand,” said Larry Pluimer, CEO of Indigitous, a consulting firm that helps brands and retailers navigate the Amazon waters.
 “Because Amazon is a search engine, it can tell how many people are searching for ‘camping tents’ versus ‘toasters’.
 As it turns out, a lot of people are searching for ‘The North Face’.”

 Before Indigitous, Pluimer spearheaded Amazon’s efforts to bring outdoor products to the Marketplace starting in 2009.
 Part of his job was developing Amazon categories that allowed sellers to merchandise gear like tents and crampons, but creating a proper online retail outlet for outdoor gear was only half the battle.
 Pluimer and his team also had to convince brands and retailers to join the Marketplace.
 That wasn’t very easy at first, but eventually it started to pay off.
-“Amazon was controversial and brands were reluctant to engage,” Pluimer says, referencing a general distrust that many retailers and brands had for Amazon at the time.
+“Amazon was controversial and brands were reluctant to engage,” Pluimer said, referencing a general distrust that many retailers and brands had for Amazon at the time.
 “But, in a couple of years, we had signed over 200 brands to sell to Amazon.
 Some of our early partners included Keen, Osprey, Eagle Creek, Sierra Designs, MSR, and Kelty.”

 Today, Amazon has grown into the largest retailer in the world, with annual revenues topping $200 billion.
 With more and more consumers turning to the website to find products, partnering with Amazon can be rewarding for both brands and retailers.
 But there’s more to succeeding in the ever-expanding Marketplace than simply slapping a few products on the site: Like any other part of a successful business, you need a strategy.
 Our list of 25 outdoor industry-tested tactics, tips, and best practices is here to help you develop the right one for you, scoring a win on the world’s biggest e-commerce website.